Clinton talks tough on militants ahead of Pakistan trip

 Clinton said the United States still believed it would be possible to reach a political solution to the decade-old conflict in Afghanistan and repeated that the Taliban should agree to enter the non-violent political process or faced "continued assault" from the U.S.-led alliance.

 "Reconciliation is still possible.
 Indeed, it represents the best hope for Afghanistan and the region.
-But success will take an inclusive national dialogue and sustained political (support), including from Afghanistan's neighbours," she said.
+But success will take an inclusive national dialogue and sustained political (support), including from Afghanistan's neighbors," she said.

 Karzai, for his part, said the focus of the Afghan peace effort would now be Pakistan -- which he said effectively controlled the militants and provided them with safe havens from which to launch their attacks.